-- import at least one set of SCD, and - personalising for the signatory by storing in the TOE: - the signatory's Reference Authentication Data (RAD), - optionally, certificate info for at least one SCD in the TOE.
+- generating at least SCD/SVD pair, and - personalising for the signatory by storing in the TOE: - the signatory's Reference Authentication Data (RAD), - optionally, certificate info for at least one SCD in the TOE.

 The TOE life cycle distinguishes stages for SSCD development, production, preparation and operational use.
 The development and production of the TOE together constitute the development phase of the TOE.
 The development phase is subject of the CC evaluation according to the assurance life cycle (ALC) class.
 The development phase ends with the delivery of the TOE to an SSCD-provisioning service provider.